pschanely/CrossHair/README.md

 ![Image showing mypy and CrossHair together](doc/pair_with_mypy.png)

-**Optimize with Confidence.** Postconditions can demonstrate the equivalence of optimized code to naive code:
+**Optimize with Confidence.** Post-conditions can demonstrate the equivalence of optimized code to naive code:

 ![Image showing the equivalence of optimized an unoptimized code](doc/csv_first_column.png)